hellmarbecker/blog/_drafts/new-in-druid-0-23-ingesting-kafka-keys-and-timestamps.markdown

 - the message key
 - Kafka message headers.

-While customers of [Imply](https://imply.io/) have been able to take advantage of this functionality for a few months already, it is still officially designed an alpha feature.
+While customers of [Imply](https://imply.io/) have been able to take advantage of this functionality for a few months already, it is still officially considered an alpha feature.
 But why would we want this anyway?

 Let's have a look at this today.